kod2ulz/gostart/README.md

 ## Features

-- **Rapid Setup:** Get a production-ready server running in minutes.
+- **Rapid Setup:** Get a production-ready server running in minutes with a single `app.Init()` call.
-- **Robust API Layer:** A clean pattern for defining HTTP handlers, middleware, and request/response models.
+- **Robust API Layer:** A clean pattern for defining HTTP handlers, middleware, and request/response models on top of Gin.
-- **Pluggable Authentication:** Comes with a pre-configured AWS Cognito integration, but is designed to be extensible.
+- **Pluggable Authentication:** Comes with helpers for JWT and PASETO tokens, with integrations for providers like AWS Cognito.
-- **Structured Logging:** Centralized and configurable logging using Logrus.
+- **Structured Logging:** Centralized and configurable logging using Logrus, with built-in adapters for components like `pgx`.
-- **Database & Cache Ready:** Includes helpers and interfaces for PostgreSQL (via pgx) and Redis.
+- **Database & Cache Ready:** Includes helpers and interfaces for PostgreSQL (via pgx v5) and Redis.
 - **Message Queuing:** Integrated RabbitMQ publisher and worker system for background jobs.
-- **Rich Utilities:** A large collection of helpers for configuration, error handling, data structures, and more.
+- **Rich Utilities:** A large collection of helpers for configuration, error handling, concurrent data structures, and more.

 ## Getting Started